KubawGaming/HoloCraftAPI/README.md

 hologram.showHologram(player)
     // Data of hologram is repeating data for all types of holograms .getData()
     // We want to change the text of the hologram
     // This procedure is only possible for the hologram type TEXT_DISPLAY so we need to enter the TextDisplayData .asTextDisplayData()
-            .setText("Hologram created by HoloCraftAPI")
+    .setText("Hologram created by HoloCraftAPI");
-    .getHologram() // it's a helpful method to get back from Data to the Hologram class .applyChanges();
 ```

-As you can see at the end I used `.applyChanges()`.
-In order for the changes you make to be approved and shown to players, you must use this method.
-Use `.applyChanges()` when you make changes to Data or when you change hologram location using `hologram.setLocation(location);`.

 ## ItemDisplay example with rotate animation